 While the chicken and potatoes are cooking:

-- Add the red bell pepper pieces and asparagus to the same bowl you used to season the potatoes and add 1 tablespoons of olive oil, 1 teaspoon Cajun Seasoning, and 1 tsp salt.
+- Add the red bell pepper pieces and asparagus to the same bowl you used to season the potatoes and add 1 tablespoons of olive oil, 1 teaspoon Cajun Seasoning, and 1 teaspoon salt.
 Toss the vegetables around inside the bowl to thoroughly coat with the oil and spices.

 - Prepare cheesy grits.

 When the chicken and potatoes are done cooking: